 This means your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-It’s better to have a professional like one from Stark Services in Haltom City finish repairing or replacing this part.
+It’s better to let a pro like one from Stark Services in Haltom City finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be absolutely happy with our furnace repair in Haltom City.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
-These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.

-Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to display error codes.
+Your HVAC will communicate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.